 Summary

 Natural language processing is an interdisciplinary field of research at the intersection between computer science and linguistics.
-It can be divided in the three subdomains speech recognition, natural language understanding and natural language generation.
+It can be divided in the three subdomains – speech recognition, natural language understanding, and natural language generation.
 Early research dates back as far as the 17th century.

-In NLP Syntax deals with the study of patterns how to form sentences and phrases from words while semantics deal with the meaning of language.
-Elements such as loudness, pitch or duration of speech are referred to as prosodics.
+In NLP, syntax deals with the study of patterns – how to form sentences and phrases from words – while semantics deals with the meaning of language.
+Elements such as loudness, pitch, or duration of speech are referred to as prosodics.
 Grammar can be used to formally describe the structure of a language.

 Unit 2 – Language and Speech